 - Electrical motor winds.

-- Shaft seal of open drive motor.
+- Shaft seal of the open drive motor.

 - Motor cooling air vents.

-Variable Frequency Drives (VFDs) motor speed matches the needed load, offering a more cost and energy efficient way to operate.
+Variable Frequency Drives (VFDs) motor speed matches the needed load, offering a more cost and energy-efficient way to operate.
 They also offer a softer start and lower in-rush of current.

 Chillers are a complex unit.
 In tandem with professional help, you’ll be able to keep your unit operating efficiently.
-Whether you’re in need of a consultation, repair, strategic maintenance, rentals, or parts, we’re here to help.
+Whether you’re in need of a consultation, repair, strategic chiller maintenance, rentals, or parts, we’re here to help.
 Reach out to the professionals at Rasmussen Mechanical Services to see what we can do for you.